ghaith-mq/graphLambda/README.md

 $ source activate myenv
 $ conda env list
 ```
-- Edit  paths to the root directory of the dataset and test set and the precomputed features file (*.h).
+- Edit  paths to the root directory of the dataset and test set and the precomputed features file (*.h5).
 Run the training script `train_model.py`
 ```sh
 $ python train_model.py
 ```

-## Testing the model:
+## Using the model:
 - The final model can be downloaded using the link:
 - To use the model you need to :
   - Preprocess the samples using the (`remove_water.py` then `BPS_features.py`)
   - Insert the following paths in the `use.py` script:
-     - directiry where the test sample (PDB complex) is located to calculate its binding affinty.
+     - directory where the test samples (PDB complexes) is located to calculate its binding affinty.
-     - directiry of computed features file (.h) and the s
+     - directory of computed features file (*.h5) and the s
   - Run `use.py` script:
 ```sh
 $ python use.py